Methods of Setting Stop Loss Orders In Forex

 To set a stop loss order it's best to use one of the following methods:

-1. Percent of forex account balance
+1. Percent of forex trading account balance

 This is based on the percent of forex account balance that the trader is willing to risk on a single forex trade.